Nicolas-Le-Roux/Image_Analysis_Project/README.md

   - time

 **Remark**: The PyTorch version used is a nightly build, meaning it is not a full release.
 This was a necessary choice since the working CUDA version was too advanced for PyTorch's full releases at the time.
 See at https://pytorch.org/get-started/locally/ for the available versions.

+## How to use the project classes
+The different methods in both classes have summary documentations, and the pdf document contains further insight into their use.
+For quick use, one needs to create an instance of the Image_Analyzer class, which will configure the deep learning model.
+From there, the methods analyze() and analyze_multiple() work with OpenCV images.
+As such, any image needed to be analyzed must be read via cv2.imread().